jas-framework/C.Pay/DraftDocs/Usage.md

 **Usage of C.Pay** (In theory)

 **General Idea:**
 	The only time a user should have to open their crypto wallet is when they make a deposit to C.Pay’s wallet.
 Once the bot confirms that you have made your deposit, it will update your balance accordingly.
-You would be able to see your balance by typing a command into a Matrix chat that the bot is active in.
+You would be able to see your balance by typing a command into a Matrix chat that the bot is active in. <br>
 	The way that the transfers between users remain feeless is because all transactions get recorded in an encrypted .txt file.[^1] Your balance is tied to your Matrix username which cannot be duplicated or altered.[^2] The only way for someone to steal your crypto is if they had access to your Matrix account and knew how to withdraw/spend crypto using the bot.
 This method of sending and trading makes even crypto with higher fees fairly easy and convenient to trade.

 **Increased Privacy:**